SahilLathiya/Brach-Predictor/README.md

-# ChampSim
+# Brach-Predictor Evauation

 ![GitHub](https://img.shields.io/github/license/ChampSim/ChampSim)
 ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/ChampSim/ChampSim/test.yml)
 ![GitHub forks](https://img.shields.io/github/forks/ChampSim/ChampSim)
 [![Coverage Status](https://coveralls.io/repos/github/ChampSim/ChampSim/badge.svg?branch=develop)](https://coveralls.io/github/ChampSim/ChampSim?branch=develop)

+For our project, we utilized the Champsim simulator, a powerful and versatile tool, which allowed us to accurately model and analyze various system behaviors, contributing significantly to our research objectives and findings, and enhancing our overall understanding of the subject matter.
 ChampSim is a trace-based simulator for a microarchitecture study.
-If you have questions about how to use ChampSim, we encourage you to search the threads in the Discussions tab or start your own thread.
-If you are aware of a bug or have a feature request, open a new Issue.

-# Using ChampSim
+# Download Champsim

-ChampSim is the result of academic research.
-To support its continued growth, please cite our work when you publish results that use ChampSim by clicking "Cite this Repository" in the sidebar.
+To download Champsim, please navigate to the following link: https://github.com/ChampSim/ChampSim Once there, you can clone the repository to obtain the necessary files.

-# Download dependencies
+# Download dependencies for champsim

 ChampSim uses [vcpkg](https://vcpkg.io) to manage its dependencies.
 In this repository, vcpkg is included as a submodule.
 You can download the dependencies with
 ```